HPCL/autoperf/README.rst

     -y, --analyze         When used with '-e' or '-i', analyze those experiments data.
 Otherwise, analyze all exepriments.
 The
                           experiment must be in 'Finished' state.
+    -q, --cancel          When used with '-e' or '-i', cancel those experiments if they are still running.
     -e EXP[@NUM], --exp EXP[@NUM]
                           Select experiment EXP NUM times.
 This option can be used multiple times and experiments will be selected